cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 #### Auto-configuration of Options

-Finally, we remark that cvc5 has a vast array of configurable options that have accumulated over many years of development and research.
+cvc5 has a vast array of configurable options that have accumulated over many years of development and research.
 In an ideal world, users of cvc5 should not need to worry about which options to use, and trust that the default configuration of cvc5 will always do the optimal thing.
 For this purpose, cvc5 automatically configures its options based on the provided logic, as well as resolving any dependencies between options and reporting if there was an incompatibility of options.
 The configuration routine is run prior to solving, after which options are fixed for the remainder of the run.